 Consent is an agreement between the data subject and the processor to process their data.
 Optometrists are not obliged to gain consent for the ‘provision of health care’ but do need it for processing outside of data storage and recall.

 For example, marketing, where processing is based on the patient’s consent, the controller should be able to demonstrate that the patient has consented to the processing operation, i.e. marketing.
 Consent must be opt-in, freely given and easily withdrawn without detriment.

 ‘Data subject’ rights are at the core of GDPR.
 The data subject in the context of the optical practice is its employees and patients.
-Consumer advertising is raising awareness of these new laws so it is vital that all practice staff not only be aware of their own rights as employees but also understand the practice’s processes and policies when dealing with patients who wish to exercise their rights.
+Consumer advertising is making patients aware of these new laws so it is vital that all practice staff not be only aware of their own rights as employees but also understand the practice’s processes and policies when dealing with patients who wish to exercise their rights.

 The information below explains the rights generically, but you can see how your practice management system handles each of these rights in the GDPR product section.

 A patient has the right to ask to be removed or to erase personal data relating to them, such as electronic or paper records.
 Practitioners may refer to the legal basis for processing and existing legislation which places an obligation on the practice to retain health records for a set period.
 If the data held does not contain eye health information then it should be removed.